Beauty in What Remains

-After I talked to my friend Nina (a contributor!) about her year of living in a bus with her family of six, I was inspired to store all but five each of our plates, bowls, drinking glasses, coffee mugs, and silverware.
+After I talked to my friend Nina about her year of living in a bus with her family of six, I was inspired to store all but five each of our plates, bowls, drinking glasses, coffee mugs, and silverware.
 We don’t have much of that to begin with, but I still felt like we were washing more dishes than seemed necessary for our family of five.

 Not much changed, really—we only have eight plates and bowls total (of each size), and about a dozen drinking glasses.
-But psychologically, it’s already changed how I see my kitchen.
+But psychologically, it’s changed how I see my kitchen.
 If there are only three dishes on the shelf and it’s dinnertime, someone needs to wash a couple.
-But now, it only takes a few minutes because we’re using only what we need, right in the moment.
+But it only takes a few minutes now because we’re using only what we need, right in the moment.

 Everything that remains is beautiful.